bowman2001/perplexdoc/content/doc/basic/image/processing/index.md

     name: Processing
     parent: images
     pre: engineering
+resources:
+  - src: usgs-eVcfzGhVpYc-unsplash.jpg
+    name: featured
+    params:
+      alt: Complicated image
 categories: [markdown]
 tags: [image, block]
 series: [images]
 weight: 158
 ---

-The theme relies on Hugo’s processing capabilities for image resources in page bundles.
+The theme relies solely on Hugo’s image-processing capabilities.
 {.p-first}
 <!--more-->

-Many different sized versions of every image are generated automatically, so every client browser finds an optimal size to display.
+Many different-sized versions of every image are generated automatically, so every client browser finds a near-optimal size to display.
 We only need to supply an original image which is large enough for the intended layout.

 ## Resolution

-For crisp images on high density screens we should at least provide images for double density display.
+For crisp images on high-density screens, we should at least provide images for double-density.

 | Image type | 2&times;density | 3&times;density |
 |:-----------|:-------:|:-----:|